mbed-Infineon-XMC/Watchdog-Example/README.md

 * Check out this tutorial which descibes how you can write your own librarys.
 [LINK](https://os.mbed.com/cookbook/Writing-a-Library)
 * An XMC Watchdog library is available here: [LINK](https://github.com/mbed-Infineon-XMC/XMCWatchdog-Library.git)

 The watchdog timer is configured to 5s.
-If the wd.service() is not called at least once during this period, the watchdog timer will reset the microcontroller.
+If wd.service() is not called at least once during this period, the watchdog timer will reset the microcontroller.
 In this example wd.service() is called every second.
-(LED 2 blink) If button2 is pressed the wadchdog timer expired because wd.service() is no longer called and the XMC will reset after 5 seconds.
+(LED 2 blink) If button2 is pressed the wadchdog timer expired because wd.service() is not longer called and the XMC will reset after 5 seconds.
 At the next start the XMC ckecks with wd.watchdogCauseReset() if the watchdog timer was the cause of reset an LED1 turns on.

 ## Step 1: Download mbed CLI